-When I was eight, I must have asked my mother too many times for another piece of Halloween candy, because she finally said, “Don’t ask me again!
+When I was eleven, I must have asked my mother too many times for another piece of Halloween candy, because she finally said, “Don’t ask me again!
 I don’t care!
 Eat it all!”
 And I did, a whole plastic pumpkin full.

 By the next morning, my tongue was so swollen, I couldn’t close my mouth, and I drooled all through Sunday School.
 Mama believed in suffering one’s consequences, so to suffer-school, I went.

 I learned two things.
 The next Halloween, I didn’t ask Mama, and I ate what I wanted.
 But I never wanted it all again.